 Plowing isn't normally big news or cause for celebration--unless the plow is clearing Rocky Mountain National Park's Trail Ridge Road.
+This year (2021) Rocky Mountain National Park hopes to open Trail Ridge Road fully on Friday, May 28 - weather-permitting, of course.

 Trail Ridge Road connects Estes Park to Grand Lake, and is the highest continuously paved road in North America.
 This scenic drive through Rocky Mountain National Park is famous for its breathtaking views, wildlife spottings, and great history.